open-sdg/open-sdg/docs/data-configuration.md

 * progress_column: The name of the data column that holds the values for the progress calculations (overriding all values in the Value column).
 By default, the progress column is "Progress".
 * observation_attributes: This specifies a list of columns should be considered "observation attributes" -- meaning that they described individual data points (aka, observations).
 Adding a column here ensures that the column will be treated as observation-level metadata.
 Currently the effects include:
   1. Outputs this metadata in the JSON produced by the OutputGeoJson class
+  2. Prevents the SDMX translation input from translating the column name of these attributes (important for allowing the raw attribute name to be referenced in the site configuration's 'observation_attributes' setting).

 Here are the defaults that are assumed if this is omitted: